 Volkswagen’s internal efforts failed to show that these airbags were dangerous.
 However, the manufacturer agreed to recall the cars “out of an abundance of caution.”

-To read more about the background of the Takata airbag recall, please see the following article about a recent General Motors’ recall due to the same issue.
+To read more about the background of the Takata airbag recall, please see the following article about the recent General Motors recall of Takata airbags that suffered the same issue.

 Exploding inflators pose a serious threat to the safety of car occupants.
 More than 25 people have been killed and at least 250 injured so far in the Takata airbag recall, which has turned into the biggest automotive recalls in U.S. history.

 The report provided by NHTSA to the public about the recall does not furnish any information about injuries associated with this particular Volkswagen recall.

 This is only the first round of Volkswagen recalls replacing desiccated Takata airbag inflators.
 The manufacturer has agreed to issue further recalls as vehicles age.
 The next recall, which will take place in 2023, will include 2015-2016 Volkswagen Beetles and Beetle convertibles.
 2017-2019 Beetles and convertibles will be recalled in 2025, along with 2011-2014 Passats.

 Volkswagen dealers will replace the airbag with one that does not contain ammonium nitrate.
 The repair is not yet available.
 Owners will be notified by mail starting February 12, 2021.